Rpp2210-FEC-Zephyr/FEC-Retail-Store/README.md

 # Related Items & Outfit Creation - JOSEPH WILL DO THIS

 # Installation - Go to github download Webpack and react Run server...
+- Clone from github
+- If not installed already, install npm version 18.1.0 and git
+- Created a local .env file labeling MY_API_TOKEN="XXXXXXXXXXXXXX", where "XXXXXXXXXXXXXX" would be a password token(generated off github)
+- On 2 seperate terminals, navigate to the file, one would run **npm run server** and the other would run **npm run build**
+- Navigate the localhost:3000 as 3000 is where we set the port.

 # Usage- app has many added features to save